-Jonathan’s practice spans the range of property work: in substance, from City skyscrapers to Cornwall holiday parks; in type from landlord and tenant through registration and mortgage issues to questions of titles and easements; and from tribunals from the Court of Appeal to the FTT.
+Jonathan’s practice spans the range of property work: in substance, from City skyscrapers to Cornwall holiday parks; in type from landlord and tenant through registration and mortgage issues to questions of title and easements; and from tribunals from the Court of Appeal to the FTT.
 He also has experience of obtaining injunctions against squatters and protestors.

 He often acts for major institutional clients, whether major London estates or substantial tenant companies (such as high-street supermarkets, pub chains, or fast food chains).

-Reported cases include:
+Other reported cases include:

-Knapper v Francis L&TR 20, appearing as sole counsel before the Upper Tribunal on the operation of on-account demands under terms of lease and 1985 Act.
-This case gave landlords certainty that an on-account demand would not subsequently be rendered
+- Knapper v Francis L&TR 20: appearing as sole counsel before the Upper Tribunal on the operation of on-account demands under terms of lease and 1985 This case gave landlords certainty that an on-account demand would not subsequently be rendered unrecoverable by later events.

 - Matchmove v Dowding 1 WLR 749: led by Jonathan Seitler QC, on a leading recent case relating to the continuing questions around constructive trusts, informal agreements to sell, and section 2 of the 1989